bonnie/slides/slidev/2023-09-28-ijs-rsc/pages/05-rsc-when/01-rsc-when-cover.md

 layout: section-title
 ---

-# React Server Components: When
+# When to use RSCs